 - A mechanism to provide authenticated access to a range of different Docker App containers

-- It uses a Jupyterhub that can launch notebook apps into a private, secure cloud
+- The infrastructure to launch notebook apps into a private, secure cloud

 - Noteable provides the tools and support, for lecturers, students and researchers, whatever their level of skill or knowledge, to deliver narratively rich, coded solutions.

 - Noteable enables computational narratives to be readily created, shared and reused within and across teaching and learning contexts.

 - In order for data, and the computations that process and visualize that data to be useful and meaningful for humans, they must be embedded into a narrative - a computational narrative - that tells a story for a particular audience and context.